Deploy your first workflow-based application¶

 For example, we’ll name this new workflow “Detect objects on videos”.

-Click “OK”, you are now ready to start assembling your backend workflow!
+Click “OK”, you are now ready to start assembling your workflow!

 The first ‘step’ of a Ryax workflow is called a ‘trigger’.
-Triggers are the heart of backend automations, they allow for controllable, precise, reliable actuations of a processing chain.
-Triggers actively listen for external events or user inputs such as API calls, movements on a server, messages, database updates (etc) and start the workflow when specified.
+Triggers are the principal part of our automations, they allow for controllable, precise, reliable actuations of a processing chain.
+Triggers actively listen for external events or user inputs such as API calls, data movements on a server, messages, database updates (etc) and start the workflow when specified.

 For more details on Ryax concepts, take a look here: Ryax concepts